Peer Learning Collaboratives

 While webinars are educational presentations where attendees typically submit questions or comments after the presentation, participants in a LC engage as a group to discuss the concepts presented and engage in peer-to-peer learning by sharing ideas, asking questions, debating, and listening to other perspectives.
 Participants may also develop or pilot tools and resources that are shared in a learning session to help reach their goals.

-Upcoming 340B Learning Collaborative
+Upcoming Emerging Technology Learning Collaborative

 Format & Program